18 May Perfect Baseball Swing

 - Incorrect rotation triggers too much weight on your back leg/foot.

-- Weight on your back leg/foot triggers a tilt in the angle of your hips and prevents you from turning your back foot from your hips (you now have to turn from your knee).
+- Pressure on your back leg/foot triggers a tilt in the angle of your hips and prevents you from turning your back foot from your hips, and you rotate from your knee.

-- Tilt in your hips triggers dipping of your shoulders; as your shoulders are connected to your spine (connects to your hips).
+- Tilt in your hips triggers dipping of your shoulders; as your shoulders connect to your spine, and to your pelvis/hips.

-- Dipping of the shoulders triggers pulling off the ball and a long/loopy swing as your bat head to drops.
+- Dipping of the shoulders triggers pulling off the ball and a long, and loopy swing as your bat head to drops.

 - Weight on your back leg/foot triggers pulling off the ball; as your upper body fights your lower body resulting in spinning off the ball.

-- Weight on your back leg/foot triggers slow rotation; slow back foot rotations correlates to slow bat speed.
+- Weight on your back leg/foot triggers slow rotation; slow rear foot rotation correlates to reduced bat speed.

 - Incorrect weight distribution triggers you to spin/pull-off the ball the ball.

 - Spinning off the ball triggers problems reaching an outside pitch.